Clodoveo Carrión Mora

-Clodoveo Carrión Mora (1883–1957) was a palaeontologist and naturalist who is regarded as the most prolific and erudite natural scientist of Ecuador of the 20th century.
+Clodoveo Carrión Mora (1883 – 1957) was an Ecuadorian palaeontologist and naturalist.

 Early years

-Clodoveo Carrión was born in Loja, Ecuador as the second son of Manuel Alejandro Carrión Riofrío (Poet) and Filomena Mora Bermeo.
+Clodoveo Carrión was born in 1883, in Loja, the second son of Manuel Alejandro Carrión Riofrío (Poet) and Filomena Mora Bermeo.
 Among his brothers are Hector Manuel (Poet), José Miguel (lawyer, sociologist, senator, rector of the Universidad Nacional de Loja) and Benjamín Carrión.

 Clodoveo attended a Catholic primary school La Salle and then a secular high school Colegio Bernardo Valdivieso.
 As a young man he recognised that he had no aptitude for the letters ---something rare in his family--- but rather for the natural sciences.
 To pursue his scientific education, Clodoveo travelled to Europe.
 He studied at the University of London and at the University of Manchester obtaining the title of Industrial Engineer.
 During his 10-year stay in Europe he also carried out many studies in Spain and France.
 He never married and was a very reserved person.
 Having been born into an affluent family of intellectuals and liberals certainly contributed to achieving his plans.